 The crisis care program will offer 24/7/365 support and end-to-end resources to help clients better manage all aspects of care after a violent workplace event, catastrophic incident or complex clinical situation, a release said.

 Through the program, clients can contact a crisis nurse following a crisis or similar challenging event.
 The nurse will assess the situation in real-time, and then immediately deploy the appropriate resources.
-Resources include field nurses, on-site behavioral health specialists, medical equipment experts, highly skilled physicians, as well as access to the best care facilities.
+Resources include field nurses, on-site behavioural health specialists, medical equipment experts, highly skilled physicians, as well as access to the best care facilities.

 Specifically, the program is designed to respond to catastrophic injuries, such as acquired brain injuries, spinal cord injuries, severe burns, multiple trauma, workplace violence and mass casualty situations.